hashicorp/terraform-provider-aws/website/docs/d/subnet.html.markdown

 ## Example Usage

-The following example shows how one might accept a subnet id as a variable and use this data source to obtain the data necessary to create a security group that allows connections from hosts in that subnet.
+The following example shows how one might accept a subnet ID as a variable and use this data source to obtain the data necessary to create a security group that allows connections from hosts in that subnet.

 ```hcl
 variable "subnet_id" {}